 Fundamentally, companies that choose a multi-cloud approach base this choice on two arguments, being:

-• Possible setbacks: Whether it’s an outage or human error, problems happen, from the smallest thing to the biggest of troubles, hindering your entire operation.
+- In case of setbacks: whether it’s an outage or human error, problems happen, from the smallest thing to the biggest of troubles, hindering your entire operation.
 Having more than one cloud environment means your resources will always be available and with it, all of your data storage.
+Having your operation protected must be among your top priorities.
 Consider that, once you have your data spread across the network of service providers, the risk of a shutdown in case of a service outage on the provider’s side, is very low.